SEEK: Steering LLM Reasoning for RAG via Internal Reasoning Sketches: Experimental Results

-Next, we evaluate the impact of different knowledge representations on knowledge conflicts and knowledge utilization in LLMs.
+Next, we evaluate the impact of different ways of acquiring and accumulating knowledge on knowledge conflicts and knowledge utilization in LLMs.
 As shown in Table~\ref{tab:conflict}, we design two evaluation scenarios: knowledge conflict and knowledge utilization.
-For the knowledge conflict scenario, we select samples from the evaluation dataset for which the LLM can generate correct answers solely based on its parametric knowledge, aiming to assess the denoising capability of RAG systems.
-For the knowledge utilization scenario, we construct the evaluation set by selecting samples on the LLM's answers must rely on external knowledge.
-The evaluation results show that both \method{} and RAT perform more effectively in the knowledge conflict scenario, indicating that incorporating the raw reasoning of LLMs to organize retrieved knowledge can alleviate conflicts between internal and external knowledge.
+For the knowledge conflict scenario, we select samples from the evaluation dataset where the LLM can generate correct answers solely based on its parametric knowledge, aiming to assess the denoising capability of RAG systems.
+For the knowledge utilization scenario, we construct the evaluation set by selecting samples where the LLM must rely on external knowledge to generate the answer.
+The evaluation results show that \method{} and RAT perform better in the knowledge conflict scenario, indicating that using the reasoning process derived from the LLM's own parametric knowledge to guide knowledge acquisition can alleviate conflicts between internal and external knowledge.
 In contrast, DeepNote and Search-o1 outperform RAT in the knowledge utilization setting, suggesting that incorporating more retrieved knowledge provides greater potential for correcting factual errors in memorized knowledge.
-Notably, \method{} achieves the best performance in the knowledge utilization scenario while maintaining performance comparable to RAT under the knowledge conflict setting.
-These results demonstrate that the constructed page representation offers a more tailored balance between mitigating knowledge conflicts and enhancing knowledge utilization.
+Notably, \method{} achieves the best performance in both the knowledge utilization and conflict scenarios.
+These results suggest that, by combining structured steering sketches with reasoning-guided knowledge acquisition, \method{} can achieve a more targeted balance between mitigating knowledge conflicts and enhancing knowledge utilization.